KBNLresearch/ipmlab/doc/userGuide.md

 ![](./img/loadDisc.png)

 Now load the first disc in the Nimbie loader by placing it on top of the three white loader wheels.
 After that, press *OK*.
-The details (*PPN*, title) of the carrier are added as an entry to the widget in the centr of the *Iromlab* window:
+The details (*PPN*, title) of the carrier are added as an entry to the widget in the centr of the *Ipmlab* window:

 ![](./img/irompostsubmit.png)